MCP Integrations

 checkpoint_clean - Remove stale checkpoints

-External MCP Servers (Hashi Plugins)
+External MCP Servers (Integration Plugins)

-Han's "hashi" (bridge) plugins connect Claude to external services via MCP.
-Each hashi plugin is an MCP server that provides tools for interacting with a specific service.
+Integration plugins connect Claude to external services via MCP.
+Each integration plugin provides tools for interacting with a specific service, with Han managing how those tools are exposed to Claude Code.

 {